benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

 date: 2024-02-03
 category: JavaScript
 tags: Web-API Timer Recursion
+toc:
+  - name: How it work underhood
+  - name: The "this" problem
+  - name: setTimeout and Recursion
+  - name: Understand the execution order
+  - name: The `setInterval()`
+  - name: Common using way in React
+  - name: FQA
+  - name: Reference
 ---

 The `setTimeout()` and `setInterval()` methods allow authors to schedule timer-based callbacks.